eppineda/Game-of-Life/README.md

 V. Future Design Considerations

-A. Whether or not to allow off-grid (i.e. off-screen) cellular creation
+A. Whether or not to allow off-grid (i.e. off-screen) cellular creation [ no. ]

-B. Graphical Display
+B. Graphical Display [ done. ]

-I'm not yet skilled in animation with AngularJS.
 The current design uses a logical coordinate system, instead of a pixel-based system based on browser resolution.
 That is to say, for example, coordinate(50, 35) is not pixel-coordinate(50, 35).

 I also like the grid display in use by gitHub for a user's Contribution graph.
-That would do very nicely.
+That would do very nicely. [ done, with d3.js, as in github. ]

 C. In a future version, real-time recognition of cellular patterns would probably be a lot fun.